Agent Agreement – Terms and Conditions

 All work related to creating and closing files in iCase must be billed to a general Controlled Drug and Substances Act (CDSA) file.
 Although drug files can either be billed to the specific file or to the Agent Firm‘s General CDSA file, regulatory files can only be billed to the Agent Firm’s CDSA file.
 Agent Firms who do not have a CDSA general file must create one and obtain a case number and billing number.

-13.5 Storing specific information in iCase
+13.5 Storing Specific Information in iCase

 Agent Firms are required to enter all time and file related disbursements for all matters handled on behalf of the Director.
 They are required to track the following information in iCase:

-13.6 Billing/ Billing Forms
+13.6 Billing / Billing Forms

 13.6.1 Billing Drug Accounts